 Dr. Peter-Paul Pichler

-Peter-Paul Pichler, PhD, was trained as a computer scientist and received his PhD in the field of complex adaptive systems.
+Peter-Paul Pichler was trained as a computer scientist and received his PhD in the field of complex adaptive systems.
 He has been working at the Potsdam Institute for Climate Impact Research since 2009 and is currently deputy lead of the FutureLab Social Metabolism and Impacts.
-As a social ecologist, his research focuses on the analysis of different aspects of social resource use.
-His current research concentrates mainly on energy use and greenhouse gas emissions in a distributional, regional, and sectoral context with a methodological focus on multi-regional input-output models, complex network analysis, and other quantitative empirical methods of data analysis.
+His current research concentrates on energy use and greenhouse gas emissions in a distributional, regional, and sectoral context with a methodological focus on multi-regional input-output models, complex network analysis, and other quantitative empirical methods of data analysis.
 He is also interested in reproducible research and open science.

 Prof. Dr. Jakob Runge